Synecdoche1/Void-NX/README.md

 Upcoming Features
 =====

-- Vöid Updater
+- [ ] Vöid Updater
+  - Currently not planned as not to promise a feature I cannot support at this time.
-- Vöid Toolbox
+- [ ] Vöid Toolbox
+  - Currently not planned as not to promise a feature I cannot support at this time.
-- Support Pegascape
+- [ ] Support Pegascape
+  - As far as I know, you can use Vöid on a Pegascape Switch as normal, but cannot verify at this time. **USE AT YOUR OWN RISK**
+- [x] Enable sipatches by default
+- [x] Enable chainloading to use with HBG Shop
+- [x] Include a Vöid Lite, for people who don't want the Payloads or PC Tools.

 FAQ
 =====